 We can tell you how much each of these homes charge, or you can contact them directly.
-Most importantly we will tell you how we work out how much you will have to contribute towards the cost of staying in a residential or nursing home.
+Most importantly we will tell you how we work out how much you will have to contribute towards the cost of staying in a residential home.

 Please remember that this information will only act as a guide and that in some circumstances different rules will apply.
 However we will do our best to give you the financial facts and explain the charges.

 This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided to us for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
 For further information on data matching to prevent and detect fraud and corruption see http://www.trafford.gov.uk/Z-Archive/Archive/level-2-fair-processing-notice.aspx.
 For further information on Trafford Council’s own Privacy Notices see http://www.trafford.gov.uk/about-your-council/data-protection/privacy-notices/Privacy-Notice.aspx

 Yes it is possible.
 We will help you fill out a financial assessment form to see if you qualify for financial help.